makspll/bevy_mod_scripting/docs/src/Summary/controlling-script-bindings.md

 | display_value | a display function, used for displaying a mutable reference to a value | ❌ | ✅ |

 In this context `overridable` indicates whether language implementations will look for a specific function on your type before looking at the generic `ReflectReference` namespace.
 You can still remove the existing registration for these functions on the `ReflectReference` namespace if you want to replace them with your own implementation.

+Note the `ReflectReference` namespace is special, in that functions defined on it, act like a fallback and hence apply to ALL references.